nojronatron/nojronatron.github.io/continuing-education/cors-review.md

 CORS is a safety feature that restricts certain types of traffic between web apps and servers.

+In past projects I have run into CORS-related issues and it has taken lots of time to resolve these.

+This reference documentation is meant to be a high-level review of how and why CORS works, with links to references to more detail.

 ## Overview

 CORS: Cross Origin Resource Sharing [on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)